 San Telmo is a beautiful old neighborhood with cobblestone streets.
 It originally was full of the city’s wealthy, until a few little nasty diseases like Cholera and Yellow Fever scared them away.
 Now, it’s having a resurgence and is artsy and cool and full of young people.
 It’s kind of like Greenwich Village in NYC or Chicago’s Wicker Park.

-Puerto Madero is the old port that is currently being renovated like waterfronts in other cities.
+Puerto Madero is the old port that has totally been renovated like waterfronts in other cities.
 Old hulking brick warehouses are now cool, expensive lofty condos.
 And tons of restaurants are opening there giving folks a place to stroll on the water after work.

 Farther down south on the water is scruffy blue-collar La Boca, home to many Italian immigrants and the world famous fútbol (soccer) team, La Boca Juniors and their stadium, La Bombonera.
 The steep concrete mass literally shakes during games as the fans go crazy stamping their feet.
 We visited La Boca during a rowdy Sunday home game and could hear the chants from blocks away, “Boca!
 Boca!
 Boca!”
 It turns out that not only was national soccer hero, Diego Maradona at the game, but so were the visiting Bush daughters.